 How to get there:

 By Car: From Taipei, take National Freeway 5 to Toucheng.
 Be careful to note that on Sundays there are highway controls for cars travelling from Yilan to Taipei from 3 PM to 8 PM, so avoid travelling back to Taipei at that time to beat the traffic.
+Looking for scooter rental in Yilan?
+You can search Klook here or KKday here to look for options.
+You can also check out our scooter rental guide here.

 See below for a map of places that are covered in this blog: